The Art of Poetry

 - Gain insight into form, rhythm, imagery and structure.

 Participants need to have some prior knowledge of poetry.
-Pen and paper or a laptop computer will be required for note taking.
+Pen and paper, laptop optional.
+Please read our FAQ before enrolling.

 If you are feeling unwell and experiencing any COVID-related symptoms on the day of the course, you must stay at home and contact us to let us know.
 As a participant in this course, you will be required to follow all COVID safety measures in place by Writing NSW to ensure the health and wellbeing of our community.

 If you have questions about this course and/or COVID-safe guidelines, please contact us.

 Check out our full range of in-person writing courses in Sydney, our online writing courses and our feedback programs to see how we can help you on your writing journey.
 Find out about our grants and prizes, as well as writing groups across NSW, and sign up to our weekly newsletter for writing events, opportunities and giveaways.